hermantai/samples/rust/rust-playground/README.md

 Use `cargo doc` to generate docs in the _target_ directory.
 The document can be viewed by opening _rust-playground/target/doc/rust_playground/index.html_.

+Use `cargo doc --open` to generate and open the doc.

 Use `cargo build` to build the program.
 The program is stored as _target/debug/rust-playground_.